totalAldo/zxfer/README.txt

 atomic snapshot.
 For more info consult the man page, which has extensive usage examples.

 You MUST read and understand the disclaimer before use.
 Refer to the man page, and the file COPYING.

 2. FILES
 ========
-zxfer-X.Y.Z.bz2
+zxfer
 a) README.txt   - this file
 b) COPYING      - BSD license
 c) zxfer        - zxfer
-d) zxfer.8.gz   - man page, gzipped - FreeBSD version
+d) zxfer.8      - man page, gzipped - FreeBSD version
 e) zxfer.1m     - man page, (Open)Solaris version
+f) zxfer.spec   - rpm specification file
-f) CHANGELOG.txt- list of what has changed and when
+g) CHANGELOG.txt- list of what has changed and when
+h) src/*        - src directory with modularized sh files referenced by zxfer

 3. INSTALLATION
 ===============